Battle 17: Tchigolith Fenlands

 After the battle, Kyle and I took a moment to stop our recording so that it wouldn’t run overlong like our Dirge of Cerberus disaster.
-We had already done this three times earlier in the day.
+We had already done this three times earlier in the day, it’s part of the routine by now.
 Unfortunately, this time we forgot to turn the recording back on, and we lost the next few hours of play.
 Most of it was something in the neighbourhood of three random encounters at the tor while we were running Errands, all of which we won, no thanks to Ramza.
 You see, while we were accidentally off-the-record, we had finally opened up the Job chart and had decided on long term plans for everyone.
 Ramza was to be a Ninja; Arthur was to be a Samurai; Josephine was going to stay on Black Mage until we at least had Flare; Meryell would become the female-only Dancer class; while our garbage White Mage could become a male-only Bard – we would make him an Orator in the interim, which we could use to finally confront our ongoing Bravery and Faith deficit!
 The downside is that Ramza spent most of our grinding at the tor as a useless, useless Archer, trying to earn the four job levels required for Ninja.
 And just wait, after this he gets to be a useless Thief!
 And then a useless Geomancer!

 While most of our lost footage was mostly concerned with grinding, we did lose some plot, and even the first half of the next plot battle, before we realized we had forgotten to turn on the capture.
 Hold on a minute while I find a Let’s Play or a script or something so I can supplement my garbage notes and… ah, there we go!